-Swati Maliwal, Delhi Commission for Women (DCW), Chief termed it as sheer violation of women’s right and issued a notice regarding the same.
+Swati Maliwal, Delhi Commission for Women (DCW), Chief termed it as a sheer violation of women’s rights and issued a notice regarding the same.

 She called the ban on the entry of women completely wrong and a violation of their rights .
 She added that just like a man has the right to pray, women also have the same rights and issued a notice to the Imam.
 The PRO of the mosque, Sabiullah Khan came into the defense of the decision by saying that women coming alone leads to improper acts at the religious place, and thus the band serves to stop such incidents.

 No such restriction has been imposed on families and married couples.
 The mosque should not be a meeting point because of its religious nature.